min2ha/ukwa-site/content/target/65206/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 2nd May 2018: European Union (Withdrawal) Bill

 the Government suffered a tenth defeat on the European Union (Withdrawal) Bill, over that amendment from former European Commissioner Lord Patten enshrining support for the Good Friday Agreement in the legislation while giving a veto to the Irish Government over post-Brexit border arrangements.